Volatility-DAO/DAO-Proposals/Proposal-Steps.md

 #### Dropped

-These are proposals that do not make it to the Community Call & Final Merge (e.g. they are abandoned)/
+These are proposals that do not make it to the Community Call & Final Merge (e.g. they are abandoned).

 ## Step 3 - Community Call & Final Merge

 Community Calls for the DAO currently happen weekly on Tuesdays and Fridays at 16:00 UTC in the community Discord.
 After a proposal has reached Final Comments it will be slated for discussion in a community call.
-The author of the proposal will answer need to address questions and comments from the community.
+The author of the proposal will address questions and comments from the community.
 Any final comments are merged into the proposal.

 ## Step 4 - Voting

 Text from the final merge can be put on SnapShot for voting by token holders.
 SnapShot votes must begin on Tuesdays between 23:00-23:59 UTC.
-Any VOL token holder with 500 tokens can initiate the Final Merge as a vote.
+Any VOL token holder with 500 tokens can initiate the Final Merge as a proposal on SnapShot.
 SnapShot proposals must be live for at least 72 hours.

 ## Step 5 - Approved

-A proposal in which tokenholders vote for the proposal to pass.
+A proposal in which tokenholders vote for the proposal to pass is considered Approved.

 ## Step 5 - Failed

-A proposal that either does not pass a vote on SnapShot or does not meet the criteria and steps for proposals.
+A proposal that either does not pass a vote or that does not meet the criteria and steps for proposals is considered Failed.
 For example, if a SnapShot vote approves a proposal but that proposal was not discussed on a community call or if the voting time period was less than 72 hours, that proposal would be considered Failed.